 I really want to stress just how easy, and relatively inexpensive it is to get yourself set up to spray paint.

 Here's what I have and what they cost:

 - Ryobi Compressor $249 from Bunnings.

 - Gazebo $100 (to use as a spray booth) from Trade Me.
 This one is blue and in hindsight, a white one would have been better, but it's fine.

-If you factor this in to your paint cost, buying the spraying equipment, then compare it to buying a new house lot of furniture, there's no argument really.
+If you think about the cost of the paint and the equipment, then compare it to buying a new house lot of furniture, there's no argument really.
 You could always go halves with a friend or family member too.

 So far I've done a couple of small projects, but I have loads more to do.